stolostron/console/README.md

 ### Proxy Routes

 The backend proxies api calls to the kubernetes cluster api.
-Proxy calls will use the clients api token stored in `acm-access-token-cookie` cookie.
+Proxy calls will use the clients api token stored in `openshift-session-token` cookie.
 This enforces user RBAC for proxy calls.

 ### Watch Route